twilio-professional-services/flex-project-template/README.md

 # CHANGELOG

+- 1.0.6
+  - Removed plugin-flex-ts-template-v1 and all v1 references.
 - 1.0.5
   - Removed plugin versioning from repo, instead relying on automatic versioning by the Flex Plugins CLI.
 - 1.0.4